bortels/sanitize/README.md

-Called with no parameters, it reads "~/.sanitize" for a list of hashes, then iterates thru files in the home directory matching ".*_history", checking
-#or any character sequences that match the hash list, replacing any found with
+Called with no parameters, it reads "~/.sanitize" for a list of hashes, then iterates thru files in the home directory matching ".*_history", checking for any character sequences that match the hash list, replacing any found with some underscores.
-some underscores.

 Called with an argument, it adds the hash of that argument to the .sanitize file.